 Importantly, an arrest or conviction for drunk driving in conjunction with an accident does not result in any tangible compensation for victims.
 Therefore, victims who wish to obtain the compensation they deserve must bring a civil suit.

 Sometimes, a drunk or impaired driver may lack the financial resources to compensate victims fully for their injuries.
 In these cases, victims may look to the at-fault driver’s insurance company or another third party who may also have shared responsibility for the accident.
+Of course, insurance companies are often hesitant to admit liability and, even when they do, tend to minimize an accident victim’s injuries.
+An experienced personal injury attorney can help victims present a compelling case for maximum compensation.

 Speak to A Maryland Personal Injury Attorney Today